scaleway/serverless-functions-go/README.md

 - [framework](./framework/) folder is used to store all the code that you can import into your project
 - [local](./local) contains all the cool tools to work locally with your function 😎

-## 🧑‍💻 Development

-This repository is at its early stage and is still in active development.
-If you are looking for a way to contribute please read [CONTRIBUTING.md](./docs/CONTRIBUTING.md).

 ## 🛟 Help & support

 - Scaleway support is available on Scaleway Console.